All Saint’s Parish Church, Ledsham

-The church is in the Parish of Ledsham-with-Fairburn and the Vicar is the sole priest of the parish.
-Up to the Second World War there was a curate living in Fairburn who made himself responsible for that part of the parish. but under the jurisdiction of the vicar, who at that time lived in Ledsham.
+Up to the Second World War there was a curate living in Fairburn at Ardeen House (now known as The Old Vicarage) who was responsible for this part of the parish. but under the jurisdiction of the vicar, who at that time lived in Ledsham.

 The Corpse Walk